alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 ### Configurable

 The last flag, `configurable` specifies if you can delete concrete property or not.
 It also says if you can change any of its attributes, any of its property flags.
-Setting this flag to `false` will make a property prevent anyone from deleting and modifying it.
+Setting this flag to `false` will prevent anyone from deleting and modifying the property.
 Setting it to `true` will allow both.

 ```JavaScript
 // Create an object.